alainkaegi/pythonorama/control_structures/functional_decomposition.md

 1. Yes.
 It occurs frequently.
 1. Yes, but it should probably be considered poor style as the second definition will overwrite the first one.
 1. The short answer is no, although there are some obscure special cases like lambda expressions.
+1. No. In Python all functions return a value.
+A function that does not explicitly return a value is treated as a function that returns a value of type `NoneType`.
+If such a function is called within an expression context, it will be considered to have returned the value `None`.